Mirfield: Education

-There are two secondary schools in Mirfield: Mirfield Free Grammar and Sixth Form and Castle Hall School.
+There are two secondary schools in Mirfield: Mirfield Free Grammar and Sixth Form and Castle Hall Academy.

 Primary schools include Battyeford CE Primary School, Crossley Fields, Old Bank, Hopton Primary School and Crowlees Junior and Infant School, all of which were assessed by Ofsted as 'Grade 1 – Outstanding' in the March 2007 inspection.

+The College of the Resurrection in Mirfield is a Church of England theological college, associated with the Community of the Resurrection religious community.
+There Rowan Williams, later Archbishop of Canterbury, lectured from 1975 for two years and Archbishop Trevor Huddleston spent his last days.

 Landmarks

-The 13th century St Mary's Church was rebuilt in 1826 but proved too small for the growing population and was regarded as too minor for the growing district.
+The 13th-century St Mary's Church was rebuilt in 1826 but proved too small for the growing population and was regarded as too minor for the growing district.
 A new church, designed by Sir George Gilbert Scott, was built a few yards to the northwest, on the site of Castle Hall, a mansion then home to the families of Mirfields (sometimes spelled Mirfin), Hetons and Beaumonts.
-At Scott's suggestion, the tower of the earlier church, which retains some medieval work, was retained.
+At Scott's suggestion, the tower of the earlier church, which includes some medieval work, was retained.

-St. Mary's Church was also the boyhood church of Sir Patrick Stewart, of Star Trek fame.
+St Mary's was the boyhood church of Sir Patrick Stewart, of Star Trek fame.

-The College of the Resurrection is a Church of England theological college.
-There, Rowan Williams, later the Archbishop of Canterbury, lectured from 1975 for two years and Archbishop Trevor Huddleston spent his last days.